 - Simple claiming process

 While several popular marketplaces sell NFTs, Shopify is a multinational company that powers millions of eCommerce websites and stores.
 Shopify is one of the most popular and widely used eCommerce platforms globally.
-More than 1.7 million companies use Shopify in over 170 countries.
+More than 1.7 million companies use the Shopify platform in over 170 countries.
 It is safe to say that Shopify is a household name.
-The value of this brand strength should not be underestimated.
+The value of this brand’s strength should not be underestimated.

-As more people and businesses start to get interested in buying and selling NFTs, they are likely to choose platforms that they already know about and have experience with.
-In fact, if you already have a Shopify storefront or website and you are interested in selling NFTs, why would you choose another platform when you can sell NFTs alongside your other products?
+As more people and businesses start to get interested in buying and selling non-fungible tokens, they are likely to choose platforms that they already know about and have experience with.
+So, for example, if you already have a Shopify storefront or website and you are interested in selling NFTs, why would you choose another platform when you can sell NFTs alongside your other products?